theolivenbaum/resin/README.md

 With all embeddings aggregated as a [VectorNode](https://github.com/kreeben/resin/blob/master/src/Sir.Store/VectorNode.cs) graph you have a model that form clusters of documents that share similar words.

-Natural language queries are parsed into expression trees with nodes of bags-of-characters that represent a words (or phrases, or something else, it's entirely up to you), each node also representing a AND, OR or NOT set operation.
+Natural language queries are parsed into expression trees with nodes of bags-of-characters that represent words (or phrases, or something else, it's entirely up to you), each node also representing a AND, OR or NOT set operation.
 The expression is serialized and executed on a remote server, producing a set of IDs of documents that came from as many clusters as there are (distinct) additative terms in the query.

 That set is sorted by score and a window defined by skip and take parameters are returned to the orchestrating server, who materializes the list of document IDs, i.e. reads and returns to the client a windows of those documents, formatted